snakeying/flux-api-worker/README.md

 ## Usage Guide 📖🧭

-### Generating Images 🖼️🎨
+### Generate Images 🖼️🎨

-Send a POST request to the chat completion endpoint in the following format:
+Send a POST request to the chat completions endpoint in the following format:

 ```json
 {